 Holidays have been kind of bittersweet for me the past few years.
-Rhema still does not “get” Christmas or birthdays.
-And, honestly, it took some of the fun out it for us as her parents.
-Why make a big fuss when Rhema seems to have no clue or care about such things.
+Rhema still does not seem to “get” Christmas or birthdays.
+And, honestly, there was little motivation on our part to make a big fuss when Rhema seemed not to care about such things.
 Last year we did not even put up a tree, and instead relied on the grandparents to do Christmas (as we have done for the past few years).

 This year has been different.
 With Brandon deployed to Iraq this Christmas, our annual trek to Michigan was not really an option (how we miss them).
 This year it has really been my desire to make the holiday special and meaningful to Rhema and Hope.
 But I had no idea where to start – I’m not naturally good at this stuff.

 Enter Jess and her family.
 Luau came over and put up our tree, and Jess gave me lots of ideas and sent Rhema-safe decorations (pom-pom garland and tinsel).

 And then, this weekend, they brought Christmas to us.
 Luau dressed up as Santa, Katie was an elf, Brooke was a reindeer (and Jess came as Jess.)

 Oh, if you could have seen the look on Hope’s face when Santa came through the door, bearing gifts galore!

 She was literally frozen for a moment — wonder, surprise, excitement, dreams comes true.
 It was the kind of moment that a mother treasures forever.
 (Most of these moments have come for me in seeing others love my girls, and nothing touches my heart more).